ggkenios/eeg-diagnosis/README.md

 <br>

 * <a href="https://github.com/Ggkenios/thesis/blob/main/extra/cut_batches.py">Data Preperation</a> <br>
-   - Reading data ilteratively and stores them in 2 numpy files:
+   - Reading data ilteratively and stores them in 2 numpy files: <br>
       x: Array of dimension (-1, 1000, 19).
-So, basically a list of 2d arrays: 1000 datapoints (2 seconds) for 19 channels.
+So, basically a list of 2d arrays: 1000 datapoints (2 seconds) for 19 channels. <br>
       y: Array of labels (-1) for x.
-The number of cuts for all patients.
+The number of cuts for all patients. <br>
 <br>

 * <a href="https://github.com/Ggkenios/thesis/blob/main/model_train.py">Data Preperation</a> <br>